-The easiest way to prevent errors is to first to run your command in the terminal.
-And, if the command in the terminal runs as expected, then you should add it to your script.
+The easiest way to prevent errors is first to run your command in the terminal.
+And, if the command in the terminal runs as expected, you should add it to your script.
 Let’s look at the different ways you can debug and handle errors in Bash.

 Using the Bash script’s exit status

 Suppose you run the following commands in the terminal one by one:

 Here $? is a special variable that you can use to check the exit status of the last executed command.
 In this case, echo $? will return the exit status of the pwd command.

 Remember, the exit status value can be zero ( 0 ) or greater than zero, where zero means success, and the value greater than zero means failure.

 Now, let’s make a script and check the exit status of multiple commands.

 #!/bin/bash whoami echo "exit status of whoami command: $?" fdw echo "exit status of fdw command: $?" pwd echo "exit status of pwd command: $?" mand echo "exit status of mand command: $?"

 When you run this script, you will notice that only two commands return the exit status of zero.
 It means that these commands are executed successfully.
 In contrast, the other two commands, fdw, and mand fail to execute successfully.

 How to stop any script on the first Error